Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Raiders stats and trends

-- Thus far this year Las Vegas has two wins against the spread.

-- This year, the Raiders have two ATS wins in three games as an underdog of 3.5 points or more.
+- The Raiders have been underdogs by 4 points or more once this season and covered the spread.

-- Las Vegas' games this season have gone over the point total two times in five opportunities (40%).
+- Las Vegas' games this season have eclipsed the over/under two times in five opportunities (40%).

 - When Las Vegas records more than 15.2 points, it is 2-1 against the spread and 3-0 overall.

-- When Las Vegas piles up more than 292.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Las Vegas amasses over 292.4 yards, the team is 2-1 against the spread and 3-0 overall.

 - This year the Raiders have four turnovers, two fewer than the Broncos have takeaways (6).